-As you shop for travel insurance, you may wonder whether your insurance provider will pay on claims related to civil unrest or war.
-You will need to check each policy's certificate of insurance to be completely sure, and you should do this before you buy a travel insurance policy.
+As you shop for travel insurance, you may wonder whether your insurance provider will pay claims related to civil unrest or war.
+You will need to check each policy's certificate to be completely sure, and you should do this before you buy a travel insurance policy.

-You must read your policy's certificate before you buy travel insurance.
-Do not read a summary of benefits.
-Read the certificate of insurance itself and pay close attention to the exclusions and limitations of the policy.
+Tip: Do not read a summary of benefits.
+Read the certificate of insurance.
+Pay close attention to the policy's exclusions and limitations.

 Exclusions for War or Civil Unrest

 Nearly all travel insurance policies exclude war and civil war, declared or undeclared, from covered events.
-This exclusion means that if your trip is delayed or you must cancel it entirely because of war or civil unrest, you will not be entitled to a payment from your travel insurance provider.
+This exclusion means that if your trip is delayed or you must cancel it entirely because of war or civil unrest, you will not be entitled to reimbursement from your travel insurance provider.

-Can I Find a Travel Insurance Policy That Covers War-Related Problems?
+Can I Find a Policy That Covers War-Related Problems?

 Other policies may include "riot" under covered reasons for travel delay claims.
-For example, as of this writing, the MH Ross Asset Plus policy includes "riot" under its covered reasons for missed connection and trip delay benefits.
+For example, as of this writing, RoamRight's Essential policy includes "riot" under its covered reasons for missed connection and trip delay benefits.
 However, the same policy specifically excludes "war, invasion, acts of foreign enemies, hostilities between nations (whether declared or undeclared), or civil war" from coverage.
-RoamRight's Essential policy has similar provisions.
-Travel Guard’s Basic (Essential) policy specifically names "war," "riot," "insurrection" and "civil commotion" in its General Exclusions list; losses relating to wars, riots, uprisings and the like are not covered.
+Travel Guard’s Basic policy specifically names "war," "riot," "insurrection" and "civil disorder" in its General Exclusions list; losses relating to wars, riots, uprisings, and the like are not covered.

 Issues to Consider When Traveling to an Area Experiencing Civil Unrest